 A great event means that, from your attendees’ perspective, everything at your event falls into place as if by magic.

 Whether virtual, on-location or a hybrid event, there’s plenty of great content and chances to connect.
 The speakers know just what you want to hear about.
 And the venue is easy to navigate.
-The security guards monitor the entrances and the security badges provide an additional level of safety.
+The security guards and your IT team monitor the risks both physical and virtual to provide an additional level of safety.

 Of course, from an event planner’s point of view, that seamlessness requires an incredible amount of work.

 It’s an event planner’s role to make sure everyone’s experience is conducive to learning and enjoying an all-around great event.
 It’s up to them to ensure all the dominoes fall just as they’re supposed to.

 But if just one of those dominoes didn’t fall quite the way you intended, the impact could be catastrophic.
-A buffet mistake is one thing—running out of soup isn’t the end of the world—but an event security slip-up can be incredibly costly to your company and your attendees.
+Website challenges are one thing—asking your audience for patience while you resolve the issue isn't the end of the world—but an event security slip-up can be incredibly costly to your company and your attendees.

 If you’re planning an event, ask yourself these questions to ensure the security of your event attendees, your data and your financial investment is well-kept.

 What You Need to Know About Physical Security at Events

 - Prioritization.
 Are you giving attendee security and safety the same meticulous consideration you give other elements of your event?

 - Interaction between guests.
+Who is attending your event?
+Do they attract controversy?
 How will you manage conflict between guests?
 How will you eliminate event attendee harassment?

 - Outside intruders.
 What steps will you take to prevent outside disruptors from gaining access to your event?
 How will you handle the situation if they do?